erezsh/plyplus/README.md

     >>> t.select('=section /meta/')
     [section(start(name('meta')), option(start(name('Name'), start(value('npymath')))), ...

-(The start heads denote a subgrammar)
+(The start heads denote a sub-grammar)

 Let's pretty-print it!
 We can use a transformer to do it.
 A transformer is a tree-visitor that returns a new value for each head (branch) it visits.